 Morocco is much more than its cities.
 The diverse country side demands to be explored.
 Among the key highlights are the Atlas Mountains, Rif Mountains, and the Sahara Desert.
 Renting a car and driving the countryside yourself is an option (the roads are well marked); however, there are a lot of police stops and you will need to ensure that you have the necessary paperwork handy at all times.
 I chose to hire a private driver.
 This way I could dictate where we stopped and for how long rather than having a tour operator say it’s time to get on the bus.
 It also afforded me time to speak with the driver about daily life in Morocco, the country’s history, their ideology, and learn more about Islam.
 To have that opportunity was well worth the small added cost of a private tour.
 The best operator for this option I found was Omega Tours.

 Exploring the Cities Solo

 I’m a female and I found no issue with spending the day wondering around the cities by myself.
 But I will say that I would not recommend it to everyone.
-The medinas can be extremely overwhelming with vendors calling out to you, the crowds, the heat, and the constant sense of getting absolutely lost.
+The medinas can be extremely overwhelming with vendors calling out, the crowds, the heat, and the constant sense of getting absolutely lost.
 But it was so much fun!
 Every day was adventure and I wouldn’t have had it any other way.
 And not once did I ever feel threatened.
 I did notice that being a solo female did attract more attention from the locals, but not in a negative way.
 But it does take backbone.
 And in Marrakech, you do need to be weary of friendly locals who will help guide you to your next destination.
-They will expect a hearty tip for their service even when it wasn’t asked for!
+Tips are expected for their service even when it wasn’t asked for!